abidlabs/abidlabs.github.io/_posts/2018-03-01-EM-Algorithm.md

 So how might you approach this problem?

 (1) Well, if there was only one person, say Ali, writing down numbers, then this would be a very simple question.
 You would simply count the **number of heads** and divide it by the **total number of flips** of the coin.
-In the example above, if Ali generated all 6 slips, then the MLE estimate of \\(a\\) would be:
+In the example above, if Ali generated all 6 slips, then your estimate of \\(a\\) would be:

 $$ \frac{(6+2+8+3+3+5)}{60} = 0.45 $$